 Of course, the standard Model 97, including Riot Guns, remained in production for slightly more than a decade after that.
 When encountered today, most Trench Guns are quite worn, showing hard battlefield use, while the Riot Guns used by various police departments are usually in better shape, having spent much of their time in station gun racks and patrol cars.
 Whichever way, whether in civilian, law enforcement, or military dress, the Winchester Model 97 Trench and Riot Guns played important roles in keeping America not only safe, but free, which more than qualifies them to be included on my bucket list.

-This article is an excerpt of Rick Hacker's new book 50 Famous Firearms You've Got to Own.
+This article is an excerpt from 50 Famous Firearms You've Got to Own.